In this article, you’ll learn about fuel pumps, the types of fuel pump, and their working principle.

 Construction and Working of a Fuel Pump

 The plunger is driven by a cam and tappet mechanism at the bottom.
-The plunger reciprocates in the barrel.
+It reciprocates in the barrel.
 There are as many plungers as the number of cylinders in the engine.
 The plunger has a rectangular vertical groove.

-The delivery valve is lifted off its seat under the pressure of the fuel against the spring.
+The delivery valve is lifted off its seat under the fuel pressure against the spring.
 The fuel from the delivery valve goes to the injector.
-When the plunger is at the bottom of its stroke, the supply port and spill are uncovered, the fuel from a low-pressure pump after filtration is forced into the barrel.
+When the plunger is at the bottom of its stroke, the supply port and spill are uncovered, and the fuel from a low-pressure pump after filtration is forced into the barrel.

-During each stroke of the plunger, the duration of the delivery is more or less according to as the spill port is made to communicate earlier or later, the high-pressure fuel in the upper part of the barrel.
+During each stroke of the plunger, the delivery duration is more or less according to the spill port made to communicate earlier or later, the high-pressure fuel in the upper part of the barrel.
 This depends upon the position of the helical groove which can be changed by rotating the plunger by the rack.

 The rack is connected to the accelerator.
 It meshes with a geared quadrant.
 The motion of the rack rotates the gear quadrant which ultimately rotates the plunger.
 The driver simply operates the accelerator which controls the fuel supply to the engine cylinder.